jespinoz/lightbend-presentations/README.md

 Any new files should be in Markdown format and compatable with [Deckset](http://www.decksetapp.com/).

 These should roughly stick to the platform itself.
 Perhaps for more conceptual topics we create a new repo.

+## Images

+Images should not be checked into this repo.
+They should be public, e.g, via Dropbox (shared), Cloudinary, etc. We can standardize on an image repo at a later date.

+## Requesting new images

+Feel free to build out a deck and leave placeholders for new images.
+We can add these to issues.
+The look and feel should stay consistent.